 Due to their small size and short legs, the corgi is best suited to a small ranch where the distances traveled to work stock are not as great as it might be on a larger ranch.
 Their counterpoint, the Cardigan Welsh corgi, are also great choices.

 Australian shepherds love herding

-Another herding dog, the Australian shepherd has a medium length, thick coat and comes in a variety of colors.
+Another herding dog, the Australian shepherd, has a medium-length, thick coat, and comes in a variety of colors.
 This all-around breed stands between 18 inches and 23 inches tall.
-It is strong and fast and is considered a well-rounded, loyal farm and family dog.
-This versatile breed can carry out a variety of jobs including herding, home protection and companionship, eliminating the need for multiple dogs on a small ranch.
+Australian shepherds are strong and fast and are considered well-rounded, loyal farm and family dogs.
+This versatile breed can carry out a variety of jobs including herding, home protection, and companionship, eliminating the need for multiple dogs on a small ranch.

 A herding breed with the intelligence of a border collie in a leaner body, Beaucerons are the perfect addition to any ranch.
 These energetic and outgoing hard-working dogs are easy to train as they are highly intelligent.
 They tend to live as long as 12 years, and are very loyal to their families.
 Originally from France, these dogs were originally bred to tend sheep and later to serve in World War I and II as messengers and guards.